ericlemerdy/oobank-kata/README.md

 9. Don’t use any getters/setters/properties

 ## Bank application
-Think of your personnal bank account experience.
+Think of your personal bank account experience.
 When in doubt go for the simplest solution.

 - Basic account operation (deposit, withdrawal)
 - Transfer to another client in the same bank